The BFF Digital Libraries

 Spirit Dependent Living Isaiah 11:1-5 As we depend upon the Spirit of God, He effectively leads us closer to Him and makes our lives more fruitful.

-Besides study questions for each section, this study also has special weekly and daily projects to train yourself how to walk by the Spirit (pdf: 38 pages).
+Besides study questions for each section, this study also has special weekly and daily projects to train yourself how to walk by the Spirit (pdf: 42 pages, revised 2023).

 Order Download: Spirit Dependent Living Isaiah 11:1-5